 Dr Iram Sattar (Treasurer)

-Dr. Sattar is a full-time GP with a keen interest in addressing inequalities in health.
-Currently she’s involved in setting up an innovative way of treating patients in the community.
+Dr. Sattar is a full-time GP with a keen interest in addressing inequalities in health and has helped set up an innovative way of treating patients in the community.
 In her spare time she works for a medical charity running free clinics for the homeless, non documented migrants and commercial sex workers.
 She has helped run health check stalls for the Muslim community in mosque and bazaars.
-She is a committee member of a homeless charity.
+She is a board member of a homeless charity.
 She is an associate member of a community empowerment organisation.
 Iram has a passion for football and plays for a Muslim women’s football team.
 She is enthusiastic about teaching and medical education and has co-authored a chapter in a book, ‘Learning to Consult.’
 She is undertaking a Post Graduate Certificate in Medical Education at Warwick University.
 She is committed to advocacy for those members of the community who do not have a voice.

 Mussurut Zia (General Secretary)

-Eighteen months ago she set up a community organisation, Practical Solutions, which raises awareness of forced marriage, honour based violence and much more.
-She currently chairs Lancashire Wide Network for Minority Ethnic Women, and sits on the Corporation Board for Blackburn College.
-She is also a mentor for young people, through Mosaic Mentoring, and also sits on the Mayors committee for the year 2008/09
+In 2007, she set up a community organisation, Practical Solutions, which raises awareness of forced marriage, honour based violence and much more.
+She is active in the community and has been on the board of Lancashire Women\'s Network, the Corporation Board for Blackburn College, and the FMU Stakeholders round table group.
+She is also a mentor for young people, through Mosaic Mentoring, and a team leader for the National Citizen Service.

 Dr. Khursheed Wadia

 Khursheed is Principal Research Fellow in the Centre for the Study of Safety and Well-Being, at the University of Warwick.
 She has researched and written extensively on the interconnections between gender, ethnicity, politics and policy and has recently completed a four-year investigation of Muslim women and politics in Britain and France, funded by the UK Economic and Social Research Council.